-The following passage is from Chapter Ten of The Bird that Sang in Color when Donna first sees this picture: “I turned the page to find what may have been my favorite.
+“I turned the page to find what may have been my favorite.
 He was dressed in all black, playing a fiddle beneath a smiling crescent moon with a bottle of Jack Daniels at his feet.
 I could hear him calling himself a fiddler, making clear the distinction between a fiddler and a violin player.
 I could hear him playing in the kitchen of my old home as Mom kept beat while cooking.
 I could see his fingers dancing effortlessly on the fretboard.
 I could feel the joy he had from making music—a joy that could never be taken from him.”

-Hope you enjoy the following scene from Chapter Two.
+Enjoy the following scene from Chapter Two.

 When I heard Vincent playing the fiddle, I hopped right out of bed, put my clothes on, and went into the kitchen to find him playing with Mom keeping beat to the music as she made coffee.
 He was hunched over the fiddle, tapping his big work boot on the yellow vinyl floor.
 I watched his fingers dance around the fretboard so fast and precise and became mesmerized.